 Check out the website 16 Personalities.

-The Enneagram provides personality assessments based on interconnected human traits.
-There are nine Enneagram personality types, each dealing with a particular human trait.
+The Enneagram provides personality assessments based on interconnected dominant traits.
+There are nine unique personality types, each dealing with a particular human trait.

 Here are the nine Enneagram types:

-Although there are big differences among all these personality types, there are so-called “wings” or variations within each.
+Although there are big unique aspects among all these different personality types, there are so-called “wings” or variations within each.
 These wings explain that, for instance, although a person may be predominantly a type 1, they may share some qualities and traits with Thinkers and Loyalists.

 This is what makes Enneagram a great tool for employers dealing with new hires, especially if they’re not sure of the team they’ll fit in the best.